shlomo-b/kafka-application/README.md

 ## Features

-- **Producer**: FastAPI service to send messages to a Kafka topic via REST (`/send`).
+- **Producer**: FastAPI service to send messages to Kafka topics via REST (`/send`, `/send-order`).
-- **Consumer**: FastAPI service that consumes messages from Kafka and exposes REST endpoints for message history and Prometheus metrics.
+- **Consumer**: FastAPI service that consumes messages from Kafka, stores them in Redis, and exposes REST endpoints for message history and Prometheus metrics.
+- **Redis Integration**: Caching and persistence layer for message storage with 24-hour TTL.

 - **Kafka UI**: Web interface for monitoring topics, consumers, and messages.
 - **CI/CD**: GitHub Actions for building, scanning, and pushing Docker images for both producer and consumer.